The Month That Was in Baseball: March 2023

 Monday, March 20

 Japan advances to the WBC final against Team USA with a 6-5 victory over Mexico, as Munetaka Murakami’s two-run double walks it off in the ninth against closer Giovanny Gallegos.
-The big news to start the game is the American debut of 21-year-old Raki Sasaki, who threw a perfect game last year in Japan—and followed that gem up with eight more perfect innings in his next start before being pulled due to his pitch count.
+The big news to start the game is the American debut of 21-year-old Roki Sasaki, who threw a perfect game last year in Japan—and followed that gem up with eight more perfect innings in his next start before being pulled due to his pitch count.
 Starting for Japan, Sasaki flashes a 102-MPH fastball but gets burned by a three-run, ice-breaking homer by Luis Urias in the fourth inning.
 The game stays 3-0 until the seventh, when Masataka Yoshida slams his own three-run shot to tie the game.
 After Mexico retakes the lead with a pair of runs in the eighth, Japan rallies for one in the bottom half of the inning, before Murakami’s game-winner in the ninth.

 Tuesday, March 21